 House Sitting is the practice whereby a homeowner, leaving their house for a period of time, entrusts it to one or more “house sitters”.
 There is a mutual agreement between these 2 parties, stating the house sitters are entitled to live in the homeowners home, rent-free in exchange for assuming responsibilities.
 Most often these responsibilities involve taking care of the homeowner’s pets, performing general maintenance (including pools, lawns, air-conditioning systems etc.), keeping trespassers off the property, collecting the mail, and making sure that everything runs smoothly.

 This is not a home exchange.
 If you are interested in swapping homes with someone, then check out Love Home Swap see what great home swap opportunities are available.
-If you are interested in Home Exchanges, then click here: 65,000+ Worldwide Listings, local-weekend-international swaps
+If you are interested in Home Exchanges or home swaps, then click here.

 Does a house sit always include taking care of pets too?

 It usually does, but not always.
 There are several listings available, where someone just wants someone to look after their home.
 This may be for larger more remote homes, where they would like them to remain occupied and lived in.

 How long are house sits?

 The dates range from a day to a year or more.
 It all depends on the needs of the homeowners.
 I recall seeing a listing for a year in Spain, with the caveat that the home was up for sale.
 The house sitters needed to keep the home tidy for showings of the home and be ready to move out if the home actually sold.
 This is not a common scenario, but it does happen so read all of the details.

 We typically look for something to meet our needs at the time.
 Usually we are traveling on school breaks, so would like something for 1 – 2 weeks.
 When we were nomadic for a year in Southeast Asia, we were looking for house sits of 3 weeks or more.
 It all depends on your availability and where you are wanting to travel.